Getting to Laconia

 Laconia is not hard to reach, but it gets much easier when you decide early whether this is mostly a driving trip or a fly-and-rent-car trip.

-Driving is the clean default
+Driving is the well-paced default

 Manchester is the neat airport answer